Taylucky/Rosbot2.0/deployment/README.md

 # Working:
-Copy the rosbot_ml.py file in the src file of husarion_ros.
+Copy the rosbot_ml.py and inference.py file in the src file of husarion_ros.

 First, launch the rosbot driver to run all the drivers of the rosbot. :